jmmaa/mcl/README.md

 # Marky's Configuration Language (MCL)

 Its an easy to use config toy language written in rust.
+I implemented this solely for practicing rust lifetimes.

 **Note: Still in development**